Dining shed: Controversy

 The sheds were criticized as attracting crime.
 In 2021, a star sommelier for Food & Wine magazine, Caleb Ganzer, was charged with setting multiple sheds on fire.
-On August 6, 2022, the New York Post ran an exposé accusing the sheds of being hotbeds of public sex and urging mayor Eric Adams to tear them down.
+On August 6, 2022, the New York Post ran an exposé accusing the sheds of being hotbeds of public sex, including the one run by restaurant Silver Apricot, and urging mayor Eric Adams to tear them down.
 Adams announced a task force soon after to demolish noncompliant sheds.
 Despite this, the demolition was "largely performative" due to its limited scope.

-Sheds also became habitats for rats, with a particular heated shed at Dr. Clark being described as "rat condos" and "irresistible to vermin".
+Sheds also became habitats for rats, with a heated shed at the Dr. Clark restaurant on Bayard Street being described as "rat condos" and "irresistible to vermin".